ZhangYiqun018/psydraw/README.md

 By leveraging Large Language Models (LLMs), PsychePal provides a scalable solution to help mental health professionals and educators quickly screen and identify potential psychological issues, enabling timely intervention and support for vulnerable children.

 **Important Notice:** PsychePal is intended as a screening aid only and should not replace professional psychological evaluation.
 All results should be interpreted and verified by qualified mental health professionals.
-# PsychePal: AI-Assisted HTP Analysis for Left-Behind Children

-## Project Overview

-PsychePal is an AI-powered tool designed to assist in the early detection of psychological issues among left-behind children through the analysis of House-Tree-Person (HTP) projective drawings.
-This project aims to address the widespread mental health concerns faced by children in rural areas who are separated from their parents due to economic migration.

-By leveraging Large Language Models (LLMs), PsychePal provides a scalable solution to help mental health professionals and educators quickly screen and identify potential psychological issues, enabling timely intervention and support for vulnerable children.

-**Important Notice:** PsychePal is intended as a screening aid only and should not replace professional psychological evaluation.
-All results should be interpreted and verified by qualified mental health professionals.

 ## Key Features